 Van and Truck Camper owners on the lookout for a long-lasting flexible solar panel are now in luck.
-Texas-based Rugged Products Corp. recently released an industrial-strength, flexible solar panel called the RuggedFlex that is not only efficient, but is also long-lasting and waterproof.
+Texas-based Rugged Products Corp. recently released an industrial-strength, semiflexible solar panel called the RuggedFlex that is not only efficient, but is also long-lasting and waterproof.

-IP68 rated and developed originally for the US Army, the new RuggedFlex solar panel features a proprietary manufacturing process using a liquid-polymer monolithic encapsulation casting, highly efficient SunPower Maxeon solar cells, and a fire-retardant fiberglass backing for long-lasting use and durability.
-Every RuggedFlex flexible solar panel comes with a 5 year warranty for do-it-yourself installers, and a 10-year warranty when installed by an authorized dealer.
+IP68 rated and developed originally for the US Army, the new RuggedFlex monocrystalline solar panel features a proprietary manufacturing process using a liquid-polymer monolithic encapsulation casting, highly efficient SunPower Maxeon solar cells, and a fire-retardant fiberglass backing for long-lasting use and durability.
+The RuggedFlex flexible solar panel comes with a 5 year warranty for do-it-yourself installers, and a 10-year warranty when installed by an authorized dealer.
 The efficiency rating of each RuggedFlex solar panel is an impressive 17 percent.

 “The thin-profile, semi-flexible monocrystalline solar panels available from other manufacturers have been unreliable because they are made by the same, conventional lamination process used to make glass panels,” explained Rugged Solar Products CEO, Peter Volekner.
 “This process sandwiches the solar cells between adhesive layers, normally EVA, with a thermal glass cover layer.
 But to make the panel thin-profile and semi-flexible, they needed to get rid of the heavy and rigid thermal glass cover and substitute a thin film, like a PET or ETFE.
 PET is really no good, even though it is very cheap, because it degrades in UV light within 18 months.
 ETFE can be higher quality, giving up to three years of outdoor use when purchased from more expensive suppliers, but it’s hard to know this ahead of time based on the finished panel alone.
 In addition to the cover sheet having unknown quality, the biggest cause of laminated panel failures is moisture intrusion.
 Our trademarked Rugged brand of panels are different and solve all these problems using our monolithic casting process.”